The Admissions Process

 Ronald Knox strives to help each child to adapt to the Montessori classroom.
 Every attempt is made to work not only with the child, but also with the parents, to achieve a positive adjustment.
 Ronald Knox may ask the parent to consult outside professionals if the situation warrants such action.
 In cases of serious misbehavior, severe separation anxiety, or where the classroom does not meet the needs of the child, permanent withdrawal from the school may become necessary.

-The first tuition payment and Family Entrance Fee are due in February of the prior school year and the final payment is due in October of that school year.
-Families also have the option of paying in full in February.
+The first tuition payment is due upon registration in January of the prior school year and the final payment is due in September of that school year.
+Families also have the option of paying in full in January.

 Ronald Knox is committed to providing quality Montessori education.
-It is the policy of Ronald Knox that tuition revenue will cover the operating expenses of the school.
-Parents of first-year students should not assume that fees for the second and third years would remain the same.
+Parents of first-year students should not assume that fees for the second and third years will remain the same.

 Prompt payment of all tuition and fees is necessary to ensure the smooth operation of the school.
 All financial obligations must be paid on or before the date they are due.
 Failure to do so may jeopardize a child’s enrollment.
-A late fee of $50 will apply for unpaid tuition 30 days after the due date.
-Requests to enroll for the upcoming school year will not be processed unless tuition and fees are current.
+A late fee of $50 may apply for unpaid tuition 30 days after the due date.
+Requests to enroll for the upcoming school year may not be processed unless tuition and fees are current.
 Requests to forward records or write recommendations for other schools cannot be honored until all financial obligations are satisfied.
-If at any time you are unable to meet your financial obligations to Ronald Knox, please contact the Admissions Director to discuss other arrangements.
+If at any time you are unable to meet your financial obligations to Ronald Knox, please contact the Business Manager to discuss other arrangements.